balos1/sundials/recent_changes.md

 array, are strictly positive.
 In this scenario ARKode steppers will remove at least one global reduction per time step.

+The ARKLS interface has been updated to only zero the Jacobian matrix before calling a user-supplied Jacobian evaluation function when the attached linear solver has type `SUNLINEARSOLVER_DIRECT`.

 A new linear solver interface function, `ARKLsLinSysFn`, was added as an alternative method for evaluating the linear systems M - gamma J and I - gamma J.